kylekovac/abautomator-swipe/README.md

     jupyter/scipy-notebook:33add21fab64
 ```

-To pickle the analysis object used to build the jupyter visualz:
+To pickle the analysis object used to build the jupyter viz:

 ```bash
 clear && pytest tests/test_get_analy.py --runbuild